matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 ## Evaluating Our Simple Heuristic

-Now that we have the ability to simulate the affects of different plans on our revenue, lets see how well our simple hueristic does.
-First we define the data for the parameters of our model.
+Now that we have the ability to simulate the effects of different plans on our revenue, let’s see how well our simple heuristic does.
+First, we define the data for the parameters of our model.

 ```fsharp
 let burger = Food "Burger"